If you like Law and Order: SVU or CSI, then you can’t miss the hard-hitting Victim Squad!

 Her hair fell over her face as she looked down to her lap and whispered in a trembling voice, “No…”

 Mrs. Davis continued to look down at her lap.
 The public defender spoke for her.
 “This is ridiculous!” he exclaimed.
 “These are just wild accusations with no evidence!”

 Detective Denslin looked to Mrs. Davis, whose face had drained of color, and said, “We took the bike to the crime lab and they found a jet black hair on the handlebars.
 If you’re innocent, then you’ll have no qualms with providing us with a DNA swab to prove the hair didn’t belong to you.”

 Suddenly, Mrs. Davis doubled-over started to sob uncontrollably.
 Seconds passed with her crying and when it was over she lifted up her head and looked up to the rookie detective.
 “I couldn’t let that dweeb ruin my marriage…” she uttered.

-The public defender snapped an incredulous look, sighed and sunk in his seat.
+The public defender snapped an incredulous look at his client, sighed and sunk in his seat.